keesschollaart81/case.schollaart.net/_drafts/2019-10-27-device-offline-detection-with-durable-entities.md

 ### What does this enable?

-So... we have offline detection and the LastCommunication in the Azure Functions Durable Entity state, now what?
+So... we have offline detection and the LastCommunication DateTime in the Azure Functions Durable Entity state, now what?

 - We can push out a message on state changes (no polling required)
-- We can expose an HTTP Trigger based Function to return the Last Communication DateTime
+- We can expose an HTTP Trigger based Function to return the LastCommunication DateTime
 - We only depend on Azure Storage which can take up to 20.000 request/sec and is low in cost
 - No reserved capacity for VM's, containers, CosmosDb...
 No messages == No cost!
 - No plumbing-code for triggers, distributed state, scaling and resiliency thanks to Azure (Durable) Functions!

 ## Performance

 As this blogpost started with some requirements on performance I wanted to see how far we can stretch Durable Entities.
-As a simple loadtest I created a TestDevice (just a Console App) that puts messages in a queue.
+To test this, I ran a simple loadtest using a TestDevice (just a Console App) that puts messages in a queue.

 A normal Azure Functions Consumption plan was able to process 300 messages per second.
-This means that in total ~1000 functions complete per second.
-I also did a testrun with a Azure Functions Premium Consumption plan with the mid-sized ES2 SKU.
+I also did a testrun with an Azure Functions Premium Consumption plan with the mid-sized ES2 SKU.
 This run (screenshot 2 and 3) was able to process ~1250 messages per second.

 <a id="single_image" href="/img/2019/loadtest3.png" class="fancybox" rel="loadtest" title="Load Test with normal Consumption plan.
 Purple offline messages at the end."><img src="/img/2019/loadtest3-thumb.png"/></a>
 <a id="single_image" href="/img/2019/loadtest4.png" class="fancybox" rel="loadtest" title="Second load test on Premium Consumption plan"><img src="/img/2019/loadtest4-thumb.png"/></a>